yuk1c/antiddos/README.md

-## A new AntiDDoS script based on ipt-nft & kernel tweaks
+## A new firewall (antiDDoS) script based on ipt-nft & kernel tweaks

 ## Installation
 ```